 You may be wondering:

 How do hair removal creams work?
 Typically, you’ll find a primary or perhaps a small combination of active ingredients in the best hair removal creams for men (or women).
 The biggie is Potassium Thioglycolate.
-It doesn’t matter if you can pronounce it, we promiseit'ss effective.
+It doesn’t matter if you can pronounce it, we promise it's effective.

 The mechanism of this compound is far more important.
-According to Livestrong.com, a hair removal cream “dissolves the disulphide bonds between keratin proteins in the hair shaft.”
+A hair removal cream dissolves the disulphide bonds between keratin proteins in the hair shaft.
 It will keep the follicle intact which means your hair will grow back (there is no completely permanent hair removal cream).

-Essentially, the key ingredients in the transform the proteins in your hair to jelly.
+Essentially, the key ingredients there transform the proteins in your hair into jelly.
 Then, you wipe them away and rinse the entire area as quickly and thoroughly as you can.